Skip to main content

 This publication reproduces the new core universal human rights treaties in pocket-size.
 By issuing the latest core instruments in this format, the United Nations High Commissioner for Human Rights wishes to make them more accessible, in particular to government officials, civil society, human rights defenders, legal practitioners, scholars, individual citizens and others with an interest in human rights norms and standards

-• Handbook of international trade.
-Vol. 1
+• Handbook of International Trade

 This title is part of the Wiley/Blackwell Reference Online e-book collection available through the Wiley Online Library.